 Extended ERP Modules

-The Procurement and Purchasing module helps automate the process of buying goods and services needed for business operations.
-While it is related to supply chain management, this module focuses specifically on managing purchasing activities.
-It controls the entire procure-to-pay process, starting from purchase requests to supplier payments.
+The Procurement and Purchasing module helps businesses manage and automate the buying of goods and services.
+It covers the full procure-to-pay process, from purchase requests to supplier payments.

 How ERP Modules Work Together